 Picture your perfect bathroom: Is it gorgeously designed, with lit candles and a scented bubble bath ready and waiting for you?
 Unfortunately, the reality of most bathrooms is a little grosser since the function of a bathroom means it can sometimes be home to some pretty unfortunate smells.
 From urine to mildew to a sewer smell in your bathroom, we've got the tips and tricks you need for a fresh-scented, clean-smelling space.
 And, in some cases, the cleaning hack you need for those bathroom smells is right in your medicine cabinet.

-How to use shaving cream for eliminating odor
+- How to use shaving cream to eliminate bathroom smells

 If you’ve scrubbed down the toilet and floor but still detect a lingering smell, it could be mold.
 Bathrooms are notorious for mold because they get steamy from constant use and often don’t have enough ventilation.
 Luckily, cleaning showers and other surfaces is easy with the right tools.

 Step 1: Machine-wash more clear-cut sources like old hand towels and rugs.

 Step 2: Douse the affected spots with apple cider vinegar and let it sit for at least two hours.